Education and Training

 In addition to a weekly Book Club, individualized tutoring is offered to individuals with disabilities who lack basic literacy skills and do not respond to a more traditional phonetic instruction or teaching method.

 The Edmark Reading Program is a great alternative for students and adults who need an alternative to phonics.
 The key to this success is the program’s use of a carefully sequenced, highly repetitive word recognition method combined with errorlesslearning.

 The Edmark reading program is recommended for students with developmental disabilities or Autism, students with learning disabilities, Title 1 students, ESL students, Preschool and kindergarten students who lack vocabulary development, and non-readers of any age who struggle with phonics.

-Disability Mentoring Day: The Disability Action Center has partnered with WV Youth Works and the WV Division of Rehabilitation in Disability Mentoring Day Activities.
-Disability Mentoring Day is a nationwide event held annually on the third Wednesday in October to highlight individuals with disabilities in the workplace and provide mentoring opportunities to individuals wishing to join the workforce.
+Disability Mentoring Day: Disability Mentoring Day is a nationwide event held annually on the third Wednesday in October to highlight individuals with disabilities in the workplace and provide mentoring opportunities to individuals wishing to join the workforce.
 Past DMD site locations and mentors have included Fairmont General Hospital and the Holiday Inn.
-NEW in 2015: LIFE (Living Independently, Focusing on Empowerment) Our LIFE program, funded by the William and Helen Thomas Charitable Trust, focuses on supporting individuals with disabilities in learning to live independently in their own home or the home of a friend/family members.
+LIFE (Living Independently, Focusing on Empowerment) Our LIFE Project focuses on supporting individuals with disabilities in learning to live independently in their own home or the home of a friend/family members.
 This highly customized program is tailored to the needs of each client and family and encourages personal responsibility, job training and employment, financial management skills, self advocacy, and overall health and wellness.